Top 5 Best Diets For Diabetic Dogs

 Check Price On Amazon

-Compared to fully prepared foods, this mix offers more customization and ingredient control.
-The main tradeoff is the need to source and add your own protein and fat.
+Compared to standard kibbles, this base mix prioritizes ingredient control and freshness.
+The main limitation is the need to add your own protein and oil, which may not suit all households.

 Strength